Garden Soil Amendments

 Once you have determined your soil’s condition, you can then take steps to amend the condition where need be.

-Wondering what are garden soil amendments?
-Organic fertilizers mixed with other ingredients to magnify microbial activity are called soil amendments.
-When garden soil is mixed with organic material, the new microbial life gets to work, improving the soil's overall condition that leads to healthy plant growth.
+Wondering what soil amendments are?
+Organic nutrients are mixed with other ingredients to create a compound called soil amendments.
+These improve the soil's microbial activity.
+When garden soil is mixed with organic material, the new microbial life gets to work, improving the soil's overall condition, which leads to healthy plant growth.
 One other product that you can use to improve soil conditions is compost tea.
 Click here to learn more about compost tea and its usage.

 In case you opt for organic growing, you will have to use soil amends more regularly, primarily as a top dressing to keep your plant healthy from veg to flower.